Explore our resources, tools, news, and events. If you are looking for something you can’t find, reach out to us.

 Using the Science of Reading to Improve Literacy Instruction for English Learners

 Learning to read and developing as a reader is more complicated in a language you are simultaneously learning to speak and understand than in a language you already know well orally.
 This is one of the most significant challenges faced by millions of English learners (ELs) who are not in bilingual programs, as well as by their teachers.
-During this free webinar Dr. Claude Goldenberg will share how the science of reading can be applied to teaching ELs to read and write in English.
+During this recorded webinar Dr. Claude Goldenberg shares how the science of reading can be applied to teaching ELs to read and write in English.

 2 Ways to Adapt Partner Responses to Distance Learning